 - Remove the pie after 10 minutes.
 Remove the foil from the edges.
 Put a layer of cheese first, then a layer of smoked ham – cover with the crispy bacon.
 Top it off with the rest of the smoked ham.

-- Pour over the prepared egg, cream, milk mixture.
+- Pour over the prepared egg, cream, and milk mixture.

 - Place a layer of cheese on top.
-Bake the pie in the lower part of the oven for 30 – 40 minutes.
-If you think the color will be too dark, cover it with some foil towards the end.
+Bake the pie in the lower oven for 30 – 40 minutes.
+Cover it with some foil towards the end if you think the color will be too dark.

 Serve it a little lukewarm with a green salad and a tasty dressing.
 Great for a picnic or lunch bag for the kids.